Toronto International Film Festival 2012: Q&A with Much Ado About Nothing's' Joss Whedon

 Joss Whedon: I’m going to keep decreasing the time with every interview I give now.
 By the time the film comes out, it’ll be “Yes, we shot the whole thing in 30 minutes!
 We talked very, very fast, then we sloooowed everything down during the editing.”

-Time Out New York: Back to the timeline: You’d finished production but hadn’t started post-production, correct?
+Time Out New York: Back to the timeline: You’d finished production on The Avengers but hadn’t started post-production, correct?

 Joss Whedon: It was a month after we finished production but while we still working on post-production; we’d been editing and tweaking stuff as we were shooting the film, simply because the schedule was so accelerated.
 Some people at marvel were even offended by the idea that I was going to take a vacation, but I told them, look, this was a grueling shoot; I need a week off.